Ballmer Institute for Children’s Behavioral Health

 Who is eligible and how do I apply?

-All pre-children’s behavioral health majors living on campus are encouraged to apply.
+The Ballmer Institute ARC is designed for pre-children’s behavioral health majors living on campus.
+All students are welcome to apply.

 1. Register for University Housing and select the community you prefer in the "Community Preference" section.